What are migraine headaches?

 Call your doctor now or seek immediate medical care if:

-- You develop a fever and a stiff neck.
+- You have a fever and a stiff neck.

-- You have new nausea and vomiting, or you cannot keep down food or liquids.
+- You have new or worse nausea and vomiting, or you cannot keep down food or fluids.

 Watch closely for changes in your health, and be sure to contact your doctor if:

-- Your headaches get worse or happen more often.
+- Your headaches get worse, happen more often, or change in some way.

 Caring for yourself when you have a migraine headache